jduarte-refugehouse/foster-home-visit/docs/database-architecture.md

 1. **Bifrost is actively developed** - schema changes regularly, update docs when making changes
 2. **RHData is actively developed** - schema changes regularly, but you access via API so changes are abstracted
 3. **Radius/RadiusRHSA are stable** - minimal changes, but still require API access
-4. **Always use API for internal databases** - security and architecture requirement
+4. **Always use API for internal databases** - HIPAA security requirement (VM-based, no public exposure)
 5. **Schema docs are references** - actual access patterns differ (direct vs API)
+6. **Schema updates**: During significant development that requires these resources, AI assistants should prompt to update schema documentation files
+7. **PULSE App API**: Currently only `/api/placement-history` endpoint exists; additional endpoints may be added in the future

 ## Questions?